This delicious Greek chicken is wonderfully flavored with a marinade of olive oil, lemon juice, garlic, and herbs.

 Serving Suggestions

-Greek chicken is wonderfully versatile and can go with many different side dishes.
-If you have enough space on your grill, you can serve it with a grilled vegetable such as grilled zucchini or grilled eggplant.
+Greek chicken is wonderfully versatile and pairs well with many different side dishes.
+If you have enough space on your grill, you can serve it with a grilled vegetable like grilled zucchini or grilled eggplant.

 Recipe Card